koenverburg/site-old/data/blog/set-up-a-multi-stage-docker-build-for-go.md

 Build our new image using `docker build . -t hello-world-stratch`.
 Let's see if this changed the behavior of the container `docker run hello-world-stratch`.
 And you should get the same output as before: `Hello World!`.

-Let's check the size once more using `docker images`.
+Let's check the size once more, using `docker images`.

 ```
 REPOSITORY               TAG       IMAGE ID       CREATED              SIZE